2023/2024 Field Season Registration Closed

 - HOME GAMES for youth division (co-ed) teams are mostly on Sundays at Newton Athletic Park.

 - AWAY GAMES will be whenever other teams have field time.
-For youth division, most clubs have Sunday home games but there are a few that have home games on Saturdays.
+For youth divisions, most clubs have Sunday home games but there are a few that have home games on Saturdays.
 For female division teams, most games are on Saturdays with the odd Sunday game.

 - TOURNAMENTS may happen and are mostly weekend events.